typesoft/container-ioc/README.md

 ```

 ### Injection Token
-> Using string literals for tokens can become a head ache, use Injection Token instread:
+> Using string literals for tokens can become a head ache, use Injection Token instread. **T** in front of **TFactory** stands for token, but you can stick to your own name convention:
 ```Typescript
 import { InjectionToken, Container } from 'container-ioc';